katejarne/RNNs_for_DM_and_time_representation/README.md

 # Kreso_RNNs_work
 Code, studies and preliminary results

-For each task there is a folder.
+For each task there is a folder including results.
 To run the code you need to create locally a file called "plots" and other called "weights" and ajust the path correctly for the code location.

 It is written in python using:
 - Matplotlib